Friday, June 13, 2025

 Students explored various design features, such as:

-Layout and Composition: Choosing templates that fit their content while maintaining visual balance.Each infographic was unique, reflecting the student’s perspective and their growing skills as digital designers.
+Layout and Composition: Choosing templates that fit their content while maintaining visual balance.Typography: Pairing fonts to create emphasis and ensure readability.

 This project also met several Massachusetts Digital Literacy and Computer Science (DLCS) standards for grades 3–5, including: